houstondatavis/data-jam-june-2016/README.md

 A subset of the full data was used to make the [College Scorecard](https://collegescorecard.ed.gov/) for people to compare colleges.
 You can download the **[data behind the scorecard here](https://collegescorecard.ed.gov/downloads/Most-Recent-Cohorts-Scorecard-Elements.csv)**.

 Full dataset with additional [columns](https://docs.google.com/spreadsheets/d/1lvDKrp6Azkr8D-MTOOUsEX61wPxcG2LSZlep_gdK4U8/pubhtml?gid=1332420733&single=true) for years 1996 to 2013 can be downloaded [here](https://collegescorecard.ed.gov/downloads/CollegeScorecard_Raw_Data.zip).
 Warning: This zip of csvs is ~ 150 MB.
-Unzipped, each file is ~ 100 MB.
+Unzipped, each file averages to ~ 100 MB.

-# Definitions for columns (in Scorecard only data)
+# Data dictionary (for Scorecard subset data)

 [See here](./definitions.md)